robertocirillo/mcp-bridge/docs/DECISIONS.md

 - Should `run_id` be added as metadata to A2A requests (optionally)?
 - How should logs/traces be structured to leverage `run_id`?

-### Q4 – When and how to bring in the official A2A SDK
+### Q4 – SDK coverage and compatibility across third-party A2A agents

-- At what point is it worth migrating from the HTTP shim to the official SDK?
-- Which subset of the A2A spec should be implemented first?
+- Which `a2a-sdk` version should be pinned, and how do we manage breaking API changes?
+- How should we handle agents that return Message-only responses (no Task) even when `blocking=false`?
+- What is the minimum subset of A2A features we must support first (tasks/get, streaming, extensions, etc.)?
-- How should we gracefully handle agents that are not fully compliant?
+- How should we gracefully handle partially compliant agents (fallbacks, clearer error reporting, capability checks)?

 ### Q5 – Error model unification